usererdem/Forkify/README.md

 # Meal App Project

+# Structure

-This is a meal app project created using Parcel bundler.
+1. This is a meal app project created using Parcel bundler.

-This project follows the Model-View-Controller (MVC) architecture to ensure a separation of concerns and maintain a clear organization of the code.
+2. In this project, we're using both the Model-View-Controller (MVC) architecture and the publisher-subscriber pattern to create a modular and maintainable application.

 ## Features